Mini Mincemeat Pies

 For filling:

-• In a large pot add 1 cup apple cider, apples, dried figs, prunes, dried apricots, brown sugar, unsalted butter, raisins or currants, dried cranberries, candied orange peel, orange juice, lemon juice, orange zest, lemon zest, cinnamon, allspice, nutmeg, and kosher salt.
+• In a large pot add 1 cup apple cider, apples, dried figs, prunes, dried apricots, brown sugar, unsalted butter, currants, dried cranberries, candied orange peel, orange juice, lemon juice, orange zest, lemon zest, cinnamon, allspice, nutmeg, and kosher salt.
 Stir to combine.

 • Set over medium-high heat and bring to a boil.